Sonalighode/SynthoSphere/README.md

 2. GTKwave synthesiser
 3. Yosys synthesis tool

-Below is the verilog code and testbench to design the processor to perform fundamental operations of addition, substraction and load/store oprations.
+Below is the verilog code and testbench to design the processor to perform fundamental operations of addition, substraction and load/store operations.

 <h2>Verilog Code</h2>